 Biofuel for diesel engines is generally called "biodiesel."
 Efforts are being made for the use of three different biofuels for diesel engines, namely, straight vegetable oil (SVO), fatty acid methyl ester (FAME), which is produced through a reaction between vegetable oil and methanol, and hydrotreated vegetable oil (HVO).
-In addition to trial operations of large ships and small ships, such as tugboats and tourist ships, trials are being carried out for Ship-to-Ship bunkering (Fig. 12).11,12 ii) Carbon recycled methane
+In addition to trial operations of large ships and small ships, such as tugboats and tourist ships, some supply on a commercial basis through ship-to-ship bunkering (see Fig.12)13) also began in Japan in April 202314).